-Educational Plan Component 2: Create a Safe Environment with a Sense of Community, Belonging, and Self-Confidence.
+Educational Plan Component 2: Create a Safe Environment with a Sense of Community, a.
+Building and Maintaining Strong Relationships

+Belonging, and Self-Confidence.

 This component has four elements: building and maintaining strong relationships, living by a common set of values at school, developing a health mindset, and creating effective procedures schoolwide and in each classroom.
 According to the Highly Effective Teaching Model, full implementation of these elements will accelerate learning.